bertvv/ansible-role-bind/README.md

 [...]
 ```

+### Symbolic links in test code

 The directory `tests/roles/bind` is a symbolic link that should point to the root of this project in order to work.
-Also the `filter_plugins` should be linked to the tests directory.
+Additionally, the `filter_plugins` should be linked to the tests directory.
 To create these links if necessary, do

 ```ShellSession
 $ cd tests/